1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

     - Too high temperatures may harm the PTFE tube - it may become deformed!
-    - If you dismounted the hotend and you put it back into the printhead, make sure you check and adjust the position of the ABL sensor and your Z offset afterwards!
+    - If you dismounted the hotend and you put it back into the printhead, make sure you check and adjust the position of the ABL sensor in relation to the nozzle and that you check and set your new z-offset afterwards!
     - If you replaced your old hotend with a new one (regardless of whether you also replaced the thermistor and/or cartridge heater with a new one or keep using the existing ones), execute a PID tuning afterwards!

 ??? tip "Can't Load New Filament?!"

-    If you can't load new filament even though nothing seems to be sticking in there anymore, it's most likely that the little PTFE tube inside of the hotend is clogged.
+    If you can't load new filament even though the nozzle itself is clean and free, it's most likely that the little PTFE tube inside of the hotend is clogged.
 To clean or replace it you need to disassemble the hotend from the printhead.
 Scroll down to the "Disassembling" section to find a little guide about how to do that.

 ??? tip "Spare Part Hotend"